silverbulletmd/silverbullet/libraries/Library/Std/Infrastructure/Github.md

     if not branch then
       branch = "main"
     end
-    if not path then
-      -- default to README.md
-      path = "README.md"
-    end
     local fullUrl = "https://github.com/" .. owner .. "/" .. repo .. "/blob/" .. branch .. "/" .. path
     -- Redirect to full URI implementation
     net.writeURI(fullUrl, data.content)